luizesser/chooseGCM/README.md

 In each function, data will be transformed.
 To do that you will always need to provide at least: (1) the list of stacks, (2) the variables you want to use in analysis and (3) the shapefile of your study area.
-You don’t need to mask and subset your data, once the functions will perform this task internally for you.
-We will analyze data through this file in two ways: the straightforward and the deep-dive approach.
-In the fist, we will simply go directly to a wrapper provided by the package, while in the second, we will use Paraná river basin data to search for the optimal GCMs.
+You don’t need to previously mask and subset your data, once the functions will perform this task internally for you.
+Note that the results from these functions are highly sensitive to variables and to study area.
+In this sense, the decision on what variables should be considered and what is the study area must be carefully made considering biological aspects of the studied group.

 ``` r
 var_names <- c('bio_1', 'bio_12')